Jakob-98/serverless-ml-azure-functions-scitkit-learn/readme.md

 The azure function can be found in `/src/SklearnModelFunction/`.
 Most importantly, this folder contains the model: `/src/SklearnModelFunction/model.joblib`, and the logic for loading the model and running a prediction: `/src/SklearnModelFunction/__init__.py`.
 The file `/src/requirements.txt` should contain all the requirements you import in your functions.
 You can find the general documentation on azure functions + python [here](https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference-python?tabs=asgi%2Capplication-level).

-## creating a service principal and credentials for your resource group
+## Creating a service principal and credentials for your resource group
 Navigate to your cloud shell in the azure portal (or use the CLI) and generate your credentials:

 ```bash